CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/11-MS-Teams-Optimized-Experience.md

 ## **Scenario**

 Contoso is an IT based consulting service company.
 One of the major challenge faced by employees who are working from home is about communication.
-Contoso wants to improve communcation among the employees.
+Contoso wants to implement Azure Virtual Desktop's Optimized Audio Video Experience for their Teams Users.
+AVD's Teams Optimized experience ensures better QoS of the Audio/Video while attending Teams Online meetings.
 You will help contoso to configure and set up Microsoft Teams for Azure virtual desktop.

 ## **Overview**